Table Of Contents

 1. Set up a deployment plan

-Instead of randomly rolling out your cloud applications and systems updates, it’s advisable to follow a structured deployment plan.
-So, take the time to draft an appropriate one based on your cloud architecture, system network, business needs, and sequence of operations.
+Instead of randomly rolling out your cloud applications and system updates, it’s advisable to follow a structured deployment plan.
+Draft an appropriate one based on your cloud architecture, system network, business needs, and sequence of operations.

-With that, you’ll be able to deploy applications without interfering with other operations, or perhaps triggering outages.
+With that, you can deploy applications without interfering with other operations or triggering outages.

 2. Automate cloud processes

-As you scale your CloudOps, you’ll notice that most of the cloud-based processes tend to follow a recurring pattern.
-Data backup and network scanning operations, for instance, typically maintain a consistent schedule.
+As you scale your CloudOps, you’ll notice that most cloud-based processes tend to follow a recurring pattern.
+For instance, data backup and network scanning operations typically maintain a consistent schedule.

 Now, don’t stop there.
-Go deeper within your organization’s systems, and find similar custom processes.
-Then for the few that meet the criteria, you can automate their operations to run without any human input.
+Go deeper within your organization’s systems and find similar custom processes.
+Then, you can automate their operations without human input for the few that meet the criteria.
 This will considerably ease your workload, giving you the time to handle other critical operations within your company.

 3. Build and maintain redundancy

 Relying on a single server or application layer is especially risky, as cloud systems are not completely foolproof.
-Even a minor adjustment — such as a software update — can potentially interfere with your core processes and lead to service disruption.
+Even a minor adjustment, such as a software update, can disrupt your core processes and lead to service disruption.

 To avoid this, you should build redundancy by duplicating the critical components into a multilayered architecture.
 This should guarantee service availability, as the secondary systems would step in to replace the primary one whenever there’s a service disruption.